Sailing hydrofoil: WindRider Rave

-Other Wind Craft
+Other wind craft

 Wind foiling

-Windfoiling otherwise known as Windsurf Foiling are windsurf boards equipped with 2 'T'-shaped hydrofoil wings of opposite orientation connected by a fuselauge and a mast inserting into the board.
+Windfoiling otherwise known as Windsurf Foiling are windsurf boards equipped with two T-shaped hydrofoil wings of opposite orientation connected by a fuselauge and a mast inserting into the board.
 The front wing is larger and provides upwards lift while the rear wing provides stability with downward lift.
 Many of the hydrofoils used in windfoiling can vary in size in order to obtain a greater combination of lift and top speed.
-The most recent development in windfoiling was the creation of the IQFoil one design Olympic Windsurfing class by Starboard Windsurfing used to replace the RS:X in the 2024 Olympics.
+A recent development in windfoiling was the creation of the IQFoil one design Olympic Windsurfing class by Starboard Windsurfing used to replace the RS:X in the 2024 Olympics.
 The IQFoil contains a fully battened, cambered sail alongside a board made of a carbon reflex sandwich design and a carbon and aluminum foil.
-The class was created in 2020 and is similar to the open windfoiling class used in the PWA(Professional Windsurfing Association) competitions.
+The class was created in 2020 and is similar to the open windfoiling class used in the PWA (Professional Windsurfing Association) competitions.

-Foil Kitesurfing
+Foil kitesurfing

 The Formula Kite class was introduced into the 2024 Summer Olympics as a non-one design class.
-The equipment contains a singly 'T' shaped foil and a board.
+The equipment contains a singly T-shaped foil and a board.
 A similar setup is also used for recreational foil kitesurfing.

-Wing Foiling
+Wing foiling

-Wing Foiling is developed from Windfoiling, Foil Kitesurfing, and surfing.
-It uses a 'T' shaped foil on a small board in which a person holds an inflatable sail, small in size and similar to a kite, known as a wing.
+Wing foiling is developed from Windfoiling, Foil Kitesurfing, and surfing.
+It uses a T-shaped foil on a small board in which a person holds an inflatable sail, small in size and similar to a kite, known as a wing.